Six killed in fire at gold mine in eastern China

-(Reuters) - Six people were killed in a fire at a gold mine in eastern China’s Shandong province, while four others were rescued, state media reported on Wednesday.
+(Reuters) - Six people were killed in a fire at a gold mine in eastern China’s Shandong province, state media reported on Wednesday, with the local government announcing a new campaign to shut down unsafe facilities following recent accidents.

 The fire occurred at around 6 a.m. local time (2200 GMT on Tuesday) during maintenance at the Caojiawa gold mine in the city of Zhaoyuan, the official Xinhua news agency reported, citing local authorities.

-Ten miners were trapped by the fire, Xinhua said, adding that the four who were rescued had been sent to hospital for medical treatment.
+Ten miners were trapped by the fire, Xinhua said, with four who were rescued sent to hospital for medical treatment.

 The fire was the second major incident at a Shandong gold mine in little over a month.